 Dorinne developed the Ototoner device, hardware for utilizing the voice-ear-brain connection to achieve self-healing.
 Her patent application says it captures the audio emissions of at least one ear, determines a frequency spectrum of the audio emissions, identifies a peak frequency and produces at least one audio signal in response to the peak frequency.

-Dorinne’s focus has moved from hearing and speech issues to learning, development and wellness challenges since I first encountered her work five years ago.
+Dorinne’s focus has moved from hearing and speech issues to learning, development and wellness challenges since I first encountered her work in 2006.
 She operates The Davis Center for sound therapy in Succasunna, NJ.